safinsingh/wxx/posts/promise-race.md

 	timeout: number,
 	message = 'Timeout!'
 ): Promise<R> {
-	// return already `await`s the promise returned
+	// return `await`s the promise returned
-	// by Promise.race()
+	// by Promise.race(); no need to use it
+  // explicitly here
 	return Promise.race([
 		fn(),
 		new Promise((_, reject) => {